criteo/JVips/README.md

 - [ ] Add the missing operations
 - [ ] Adapt the binding design for calling function by operation name (see also: https://libvips.github.io/libvips/API/current/binding.md.html)
 - [ ] Publish artifacts to Maven Central
-- [ ] Build pango and its dependencies from scratch (check how to deal with meson and ninja with cmake `ExternalProject_Add` function)

 # Contact